-- Concerned that the planned changes to the development controls do not go far enough and do not provide any economic incentive for the current landowners, thus not providing Councils objective to revitalise Pymble Town Centre. - Floor Space Ratio should be raised to benefit from additional height/changed amalgamation allowed by Councils resolution on the 22 August 2006 (see details in submission No. 31) - Council has not also been consistent in applying FSR controls to this block.
-The eastern side has a FSR control of 2.5:1 and the western side has a FSR control of 2.3:1. - Recommends that council adjust FSR control for this proposed amalgamation lot from 2.1:1 to 2.5:1 to accurately represent the amount of floor space that can realistically be developed within the confines of the proposed building envelope, with a bonus of 0.5:1 to encourage redevelopment (total 3:1).

-Building Heights inconsistency

-The building height map shows only a 3 storey height limit to development along
+· · · · · · · · · · · · · · · · · · · The owners of 93 and 95-97 Grandview Street, 2 and 4 Park Crescent Pymble Object to the Draft LEP and DCP in it's current format for the following reasons: FSR Concerned that the planned changes to the development controls do not go far enough and do not provide any economic incentive for the current landowners, thus not providing Councils objective to revitalise Pymble Town Centre.
+Floor Space Ratio should be raised to benefit from additional height/changed amalgamation allowed by Councils resolution on the 22 August 2006 (see details in submission No. 31) Council has not also been consistent in applying FSR controls to this block.
+The eastern side has a FSR control of 2.3:1.
+Recommends that council adjust FSR control of this proposed amalgamation lot from 2.1:1 to 2.5:1 to accurately represent the amount of floor space that can realistically be developed within the confines of the proposed building envelope, with a bonus of 0.5:1 to encourage redevelopment (total 3:1).
+Building Heights inconsistency Building Heights inconsistency The building height map shows only a 3 storey height limit to development along

 Park Cres.

-• The cross section explaining the height and setback controls clearly shows a 5 storey building.

-Primary and Secondary Development Control Documents

-• The proposed amalgamation boundary for mixed use precinct A is still incorrect and does not accord with Council's resolution of 22 August 2006.
+The cross section explaining the height and setback controls clearly shows a 5 storey building.
+Primary and Secondary Development Control Documents The proposed amalgamation boundary for mixed use precinct A is still incorrect and does not accord with Council's resolution of 22 August 2006.
 The western property (nominally 99 Grandview) within the proposed amalgamation of 2 and 4 Park Cres. and 93, and 95-97 Grandview is not to be included in the amalgamated lot.

-Incentive for Development

-- The topography and slope of the land make it very expensive to develop and the confined nature of access also makes it difficult. - Results from the feasibility modelling indicated that the proposed planning controls do not offer adequate financial incentive for property owners to undertake a development of the site taking into consideration the risk involved.
+Incentive for Development The topography and slope of the land make it very expensive to develop and the confined nature of access also makes it difficult.
+Results from the feasibility modelling indicated that the proposed planning controls do not offer adequate financial incentive for property owners to undertake a development of the site taking into consideration the risk involved.
+Also seeking Increase the height limit to seven storeys and maintain the current building setback and depth controls.

-Also seeking

-Increase the height limit to seven storeys and maintain the current building setback and depth controls.
 Impact would be reduced by the requirement to step the

-- buildings down the street due to the topography of the site. - Reduce or eliminate the proposed setbacks on Level 3 and 5 of the Grandview Street buildings and Level 2 of the Park Cresent building and increase the building depth control to 18m (check Residential Design Code) - Increase from 1m to 2m the amount of balcony that can extend past the main building envelope. - Allow larger ground floor retail floorspace.
+buildings down the street due to the

+topography of the site.

+• Reduce or eliminate the proposed setbacks

+on Level 3 and 5 of the Grandview Street

+buildings and Level 2 of the Park Cresent

+building and increase the building depth

+control to 18m (check Residential Design

+Code)

+• Increase from 1m to 2m the amount of

+balcony that can extend past the main

+building envelope.

+Allow larger ground floor retail floorspace.

+• Allow larger ground noor retain noorspace.

 Development cost reduction

-- Eliminate the proposed service laneway (that stretches across 14 separate land allotments) as it is impracticable and costly if owners on either side do not jointly develop their properties so as to link the laneway to the side streets. - Allow through site links, rear public landscape works and footpath works to be provided as 'works in kind' in lieu of some Section 94 charges. - Reduce the carparking rate for commercial and retail on each site to 1 per 5om2 or to a level set by having regard to future detailed traffic demand studies.
+Development cost reduction

+Eliminate the proposed service laneway (that

+stretches across 14 separate land allotments) as

+it is impracticable and costly if owners on

+either side do not jointly develop their

+properties so as to link the laneway to the side

+streets.

+• Allow through site links, rear public

+landscape works and footpath works to be

+provided as 'works in kind' in lieu of some

+Section 94 charges.

+Reduce the carparking rate for commercial

+and retail on each site to 1 per 50m2 or to a

+level set by having regard to future detailed

+traffic demand studies.
 (Submission No. 31)

+traffic demand studies.
+(Submission NO. 51)